canonical/maas/docs/development/rpc.rst

 Making multiple calls at the same time from outside the reactor
 ---------------------------------------------------------------

-A utility function -- :py:func:`~maasserver.utils.async.gather` -- helps
+A utility function -- :py:func:`~maasserver.utils.asynchronous.gather` -- helps
 here.
 An example::

   from functools import partial

-  from maasserver.rpc import getAllClients from maasserver.utils import async from twisted.python.failure import Failure
+  from maasserver.rpc import getAllClients from maasserver.utils import asynchronous from twisted.python.failure import Failure

   # Wrap those calls you want to make into no-argument callables, but